Gordon Sherwood: Biography

-Sherwood died in Schongau, Germany after spending the last 8 years of his life in a nursing home in Herzogsägmühle.
+Sherwood died in Schongau, Bavaria, Germany, after spending the last 8 years of his life in a nursing home in nearby Herzogsägmühle.

 Works

-The catalogue of Gordon Sherwood's works includes almost 150 entries, most of which have never been published or performed.
+The catalogue of Sherwood's works includes almost 150 entries, most of which have never been published or performed.
 It includes chamber music, works for orchestra, instrumental and vocal music of sacred and secular nature.
 Noted influences are Igor Stravinsky, Béla Bartók, American tradition, blues and oriental music.
-The conductor Werner Andreas Albert describes his music as "very catchy, but not in the sense of trivial or easy to comprehend…it is also very complex."

-In 2000, his Piano Concerto, Opus 107 received its world premiere by piano soloist Masha Dimitrieva and the Bavarian State Youth Symphony Orchestra in Germany.
+The conductor Werner Andreas Albert describes his music as "very catchy, but not in the sense of trivial or easy to comprehend…it is also very complex".
+In 2000, his Piano Concerto, Op.
+107, received its world premiere by piano soloist Masha Dimitrieva and the Bavarian State Youth Symphony Orchestra in Germany.
 The premiere performance of the complete first symphony, Opus 3, that of which the last two movements were played in the 1957 Carnegie Hall concert was recorded by the Bayerischer Rundfunk in 2002 and released together with Opus 107 and Sinfonietta together as a CD in 2004.

-Premieres of his compositions were also presented in MARTa Herford, Germany.
+Premieres of his compositions were also presented at the museum MARTa Herford, Germany.
 "Memories of Waters", an oratorio in classical crossover style about the River Danube was co-written with the German world music band Dissidenten.
 The Philharmonic Orchestra of the Cottbus Theater premiered his Blues Symphony in May 2014.
-In 2015, his organ works received their world premiere by the German organ soloist Marcel Rode, followed by the performance in the USA in 2016.
+In 2015, his organ works received their world premiere by the German organ soloist Marcel Rode, followed by the performance in the US in 2016.
 In 2017, Marcel Rode played the organ works at the organ of the Basilica of Our Lady of the Angels, Cartago.

 In his testament, Gordon Sherwood entrusted his musical legacy to the Russian-born pianist Masha Dimitrieva, to whom he dedicated his piano concerto, one of the rare compositions of his published on CD during his lifetime by Classic Produktion Osnabrück.
-At present Masha Dimitrieva is carrying out on her own label “sonus eterna” the complete edition of Sherwood’s piano solo works as well, together with the German soprano Felicitas Breest, of his songs.
+At present Masha Dimitrieva is carrying out on her own label “sonus eterna” the complete edition of Sherwood's piano solo works as well, together with the German soprano Felicitas Breest, of his songs.